I need human help to enter verification code (office hours only)

 Wine and grape juice are also supplied by the temple, and will need to be poured into the small cups kept in the cabinet next to the main refrigerator, and placed in the trays, one tray for wine, one for grape juice.

-As we return to the joy of eating together, we want to remind you of TBT’s food policies.
-If you have questions about any of the rules below, or want help planning a great oneg, feel free to reach out to Ritual Committee Chair Erin Taylor (erinwtaylor@gmail.com).
+We want to remind you of TBT’s food policies.
+If you have questions about any of the rules below, or want help planning a great oneg, feel free to reach out to Ritual Committee Chair Dick Conn (richarddc@pcisys.net).
 Thanks for keeping our community safe, healthy, and nourished!

 No pork or shellfish should be served at TBT